awsdocs/aws-systems-manager-user-guide/doc_source/register-tasks-options.md

 A description to help identify the purpose of the task\.

 **\-\-service\-role\-arn**
-The role to assume when running the Maintenance Window task\.
+The role to assume when running the maintenance window task\.

 If you do not specify a service role ARN, Systems Manager creates or uses your account's service\-linked role for Systems Manager by default\.
 For more information, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 **\-\-priority**
-The priority of the task in the Maintenance Window\.
+The priority of the task in the maintenance window\.
 The lower the number the higher the priority \(for example, 1 is highest priority\)\.
-Tasks in a Maintenance Window are scheduled in priority order\.
+Tasks in a maintenance window are scheduled in priority order\.
 Tasks that have the same priority are scheduled in parallel\.

 **\-\-client\-token**
 An idempotency token that you provide\.